marco-bertelli/chronos/README.md

 await job.save();
 ```

-The data returned by the job will be available on the `result` attribute after it succeeded and got retrieved again from the database, e.g. via `agenda.jobs(...)` or through the [success job event](#agenda-events)).
+The data returned by the job will be available on the `result` attribute after it succeeded and got retrieved again from the database, e.g. via `scheduler.jobs(...)` or through the [success job event](#scheduler-events)).

 ### unique(properties, [options])